|Sand Island, AL|

 A coast survey in 1848 reported “Sand Island has lost a strip the whole length of the eastern shore from 66 to 100 yards in width.”
 Year after year, the eastern end of the island was slowing being whittled away.
 By the early 1850s, it was apparent that a new lighthouse was needed for the island, and this time a first-class tower was built.
 Under the direction of Army Engineer Danville Leadbetter, a conical brick tower with a height of 150 feet was constructed on the island in 1858 using a $35,000 appropriation made by Congress on August 18, 1856.
 The lighthouse displayed a light from its first-order Fresnel lens for the first time in January 1859.

-Sadly, this magnificent tower had a short life.
+Sadly, this magnificent tower had a brief life.
 Shortly after the Civil War broke out, the Confederates removed the nine-foot-tall lens from the two-year-old lighthouse and placed it in storage before Union forces gained control of the island.
 On December 20, 1862, Union blockaders installed a fourth-order lens in the tower, which also served as a lookout for spying on the Confederates.
 Irritated by the proximity of the enemy, a band of Confederates led by John W. Glenn rowed from Fort Gaines on Dauphin Island out to Sand Island.
 Before being challenged by the guns of the USS Pembina, the intruders had torched several frame buildings near the lighthouse.
 Glenn swore that he would return to the island, and “tumble the Light House down in their teeth.”
 On the morning of February 23, 1863, roughly a month after his previous visit to the island, Glenn made good on his promise.
 After placing seventy pounds of gun powder under the magnificent tower, he lit a fuse and retreated amidst a downpour of bricks.
 Glenn’s report on the tower’s destruction was addressed to none other than Danville Leadbetter, the builder of the tower, who was now Brigadier General in the Confederate Army.

 At the end of the war, a temporary wooden tower, which displayed the light from a fourth-order lens at a height of forty-eight feet, was built along with a keeper's dwelling.
 A request for a permanent structure was made, but it would be nine years before a new brick tower was built, and during this time the temporary tower had to be relocated twice to escape the eroding shoreline.